-Designed and built by controversial architect Richard Seifeit who was shaping the London skyline, this landmark of Manchester’s Northern Quarter has been untouched since it’s construction in the 1960s.
+Designed and built by controversial architect Richard Seifert who was shaping the London skyline, this landmark of Manchester’s Northern Quarter had remained untouched since its construction in the 1960s.

 Today Hilton House is our head office and home to some of Manchester’s most creative and disruptive businesses, including Softwire who occupy the second floor.

 During 2021 Hilton House has welcomed new tenants Hawkins Brown, an award winning architect who are spear heading the Employee Ownership movement, as well as consultancy business Grayce who have moved into the city to expand their space and reach.

 Following the basement redevelopment, Manchester-born Gym operator Train Urban took up residence providing one to one and group training with some of the City’s top performing trainers within our work life hub.